Culture of the Democratic Republic of the Congo: Masks

 Masks served many diverse functions to the numerous communities that inhabited what is now the Democratic Republic of Congo.
 Masks typically depicted anthropomorphic qualities and were used for initiations and storytelling.

 The Yaka people used eccentric raffia masks like the Ndeemba to initiate young men from the realm of childhood and women to the sphere of men.
-In the performance, the mask-wearer would ridicule women and celebrate the virality of men to emphasize gender differences.
+In the performance, the mask-wearer would ridicule women and celebrate the virility of men to emphasize gender differences.

 Other communities like the Chokwe had similar gender divides, but celebrated the role of mothers in the gender initiations through masks depicting women such as the Pwo mask.
 Although women were not allowed to perform in the rituals, the sorrow of the mother losing her son to the sphere of men was portrayed in the ceremonies.